junxit/us-congress-bills-110/bill.md

 Section 309 of the Controlled Substances Act (21 U.S.C.
 829) is amended by adding at the end the following:

 > - **(e)** *Controlled substances dispensed by means of the Internet*
->   - **(1)** No controlled substance may be delivered, distributed, or dispensed by means of the Internet without a valid prescription.
+>   - **(1)** No controlled substance that is a prescription drug as determined under the Federal Food, Drug, and Cosmetic Act may be delivered, distributed, or dispensed by means of the Internet without a valid prescription.
 >   - **(2)** As used in this subsection:
 >     - **(A)** The term valid prescription means a prescription that is issued for a legitimate medical purpose in the usual course of professional practice by—
 >       - **(i)** a practitioner who has conducted at least 1 in-person medical evaluation of the patient; or